ewohltman/kubecon2019/envoycon2019/README.md

 Envoy can be configured via `xDS` (a `gRPC` API).
-It currently supports multiple versions of the API, which because of a backwards-compatibility guarantee, is carry some tech debt they would like to pay down.
+It currently supports multiple versions of the API, which because of a backwards-compatibility guarantee, carries some tech debt they would like to pay down.

 Going forward, API releases will become more defined - including deprecation and removal of older API version support.